material-components/material-components-ios/components/BottomNavigation/README.md

 extending the height of the `MDCBottomNavigationBar` so that it extends out of the safe area and to the bottom edge of the screen.

-Code that currently relies on this behavior must migrate to the correct view management.
-To stop `MDCBottomNavigationBar` from including `safeAreaInsets` in its calculations, set `sizeThatFitsIncludesSafeArea` to `NO`.
+Code that currently relies on this behavior must migrate to correct view management.
+To stop `MDCBottomNavigationBar` from including `safeAreaInsets` in its calculations, set `sizeThatFitsIncludesSafeArea = NO`.
 At that point, you will likely need to update your layout code.
 If you are using constraints-based layout, `intrinsicContentSize` will not have this error.
 However, manually-computing frames and positioning views will likely require an update.